 USE OF FUND

-I am requesting funds to administer our 2020 Invitational Theresa-India Young Show at the Piano Gallery.
-We will: clean and re-frame works, photograph undocumented works, design post cards/programs, cover printing/advertising/administrative/operating expenses and also update our web site.
+I am requesting funds to administer our 2021 Invitational Theresa-India Young Show at the Piano Gallery, rescheduled due to our current COVID -19 emergency.
+We will: clean and re-frame works, photograph undocumented works, design book/marks/post cards/programs, cover printing, advertising, administrative, operating expenses and also update our web site.
 Previous funds raised were used to support The Theresa Show 2019 at United South End Settlement.

-All donations will greatly impact my effort to achieve these goals regarding's Theresa's legacy and relieve me of financial burdens.
+All donations will greatly impact my effort to achieve these goals regarding Theresa's legacy and relieve me of financial burdens.

 I also request funds to complete a documentary utilizing footage from four videos: the Artist Talk in conjunction with Theresa-India Young at the Mayor’s Gallery, City of Boston (2018), a Memorial Tribute at the Piano Gallery (2010), a narration of Theresa’s Sketches of Ghana at the National Center of Afro-American Artists (2010), and Museum cultures/practices from ATNN (2000).